Mityuha/fresh-bakery/docs/test_bakery.md

 If for some reason you need to override bakery's member **after** opening, please use pytest related approach.

 ## Pytest related approach
-Fresh Bakery appreciate the usage of pytest framework: you can use `bakery_mock` fixture out of the box.
+Fresh Bakery appreciate the usage of pytest framework: you can use `bakery_mock` fixture out-of-the-box.

 !!! note
     To use `bakery_mock` fixture you have to also install pytest-mock library (besides pytest itself):